Armeno Pellegrini

 Armeno attended Temple University, earning Bachelor’s degrees in Economics and Political Science, as well as a minor in Spanish that was bolstered by studying abroad in Madrid.
 One of Armeno’s favorite experiences during college was Temple Honors Appalachia, a week-long service immersion trip in Kentucky working with local nonprofits, and getting a precursor to life as a VISIONS leader.

 After graduating, Armeno worked in financial services at Vanguard and Prudential before changing directions and moving into the education field.
-He is currently building a foundation as a substitute teacher at a Philadelphia K-8 public school.
 When he’s not working, Armeno spends some of his leisure time writing and playing music, biking, hiking, disc golfing and cooking.

 Recent blog posts